KittyCAD/modeling-app/docs/kcl.md

 * `ExtrudeGroup` - An extrude group is a collection of extrude surfaces.
 ```
 {
+	// The height of the extrude group.
 	"height": number,
+	// The id of the extrude group.
 	"id": uuid,
+	// The position of the extrude group.
 	"position": [number],
+	// The rotation of the extrude group.
 	"rotation": [number],
+	// The extrude surfaces.
 	"value": [{
+	// The id of the geometry.
 	"id": uuid,
+	// The name.
 	"name": string,
+	// The position.
 	"position": [number],
+	// The rotation.
 	"rotation": [number],
+	// The source range.
 	"sourceRange": [number],
 	"type": string,
 }],